 After some controversy with neighbors and school officials, Woodlawn Liquors was established in the west wing of the center.
 In November 1957 the Safeway had so much business that it expanded.
 About 1970 it built an entirely new store in the design that Safeway was using for all its new stores, using a high roof with flaring eves.
 It was built just south of the old store which continued to operate until the new one was finished.
 Then the old one was torn down.
 Safeway closed its Woodlawn store in 1984.

 Sometime between 1960 and 1962 Henri Grusin consolidated his longtime downtown Henri's Jewelry store with the shop he had established in the Woodlawn center.
 Harold Horiuchi had run the Woodlawn location.
 In 1971 the Keith Tanke family bought the business; in 1997 Keith's son, Karl Tanke, bought it from his father.
-The business still carries the Henri's name and in 2003 is the oldest merchant still in Woodlawn.
+The business was moved to another location in Littleton and permanently closed in 2017.

 In 2008, the Woodlawn Shopping Center, then owned by Littleton Capital Partners, made improvements and renovations costing about $2 million.
 LCP focused repairs on the parking areas, the aging exterior, outdated signage and the poorly maintained landscape.